rddyas002/ardrone-dump1090-cross-compiler/README.md

 ## Usage

-Before plugging your RTL-SDR dongle into your AR.Drone, you will need to run these commands to activate USB host mode:
+Before plugging your DVB-T dongle into your AR.Drone, you will need to run these commands to activate USB host mode:

 ```
 $ telnet 192.168.1.1